-The Company, together with its subsidiaries, is a medical device company focusing on the development and commercialization of its proprietary stent platform technology, MGuardTM.
+InspireMD, Inc., a Delaware corporation (the "Company"), together with its subsidiaries, is a medical device company focused on the development and commercialization of its proprietary stent platform technology, MGuardTM.
 MGuard provides embolic protection in stenting procedures by placing a micron mesh sleeve over a stent.
 The Company's initial products are marketed for use in patients with acute coronary syndromes, notably acute myocardial infarction (heart attack) and saphenous vein graft coronary interventions (bypass surgery).
-The Company markets its products through distributors in international markets, mainly in Europe and Latin America.
+The Company markets its products mainly through distributors in international markets, predominantly in Europe and Latin America.